mponce0/SystemTools/src-content/vim_commands.md

 ## Basic commands
 While being in command-mode, the following combination of key-strokes will generate the corresponding action.

-The commands beggining with `:` needs to be finalized with hitting "Enter".
+The commands beginning with `:` needs to be finalized with hitting "Enter".

 | keys combination	|	command/action			|